omal19/Symptoms-Disease-Predictor/README.md

 <br />

 ### Description:
-    This project was developed to predict diseases (Prognosis) through the inputed symptoms.
+    This project was developed to predict diseases (Prognosis) through the inputted symptoms.
     Developed a website for the same. ( Using HTML, CSS , Python - Flask )
 <br />